gammasoft71/xtd/docs/capitalisation_conventions.md

 ​
 Most compound terms are treated as single words .

-**X DO NOT** separate each word in so-called closed-form compound words.
+**❌ DO NOT** separate each word in so-called closed-form compound words.
 ​
 These are compound words written as a single word, such as endpoint.
 For the purpose of casing guidelines, treat a closed-form compound word as a single word.
 Use a current dictionary to determine if a compound word is written in closed form. ​​